Top 7 Coinbase Wallet (CDP) Alternatives in 2026

 Why developers choose Privy

-Teams choose Privy when their primary goal is conversion and onboarding across multiple chains, and they are willing to pay for a premium, managed service.
+Teams choose Privy when their primary goal is maximizing onboarding conversion across multiple chains and they're willing to pay a premium for a fully managed auth and wallet service.
+The Stripe acquisition adds stablecoin payment capabilities, which is a unique differentiator for commerce-oriented apps.

 3. Dynamic